hyperledger/aries-rfcs/features/0804-didcomm-rpc/README.md

 This protocol has similar goals to the [RFC 0335 HTTP Over DIDComm] protocol, but takes a lighter weight, more flexible approach.
-We expect that implementing HTTP over DIDComm using this protocol will be as easy as using [RFC 0335 HTTP Over DIDComm], where the `params` data structure holds the `headers` and `body` elements for the HTTP request.
-On the other hand, using the explicit [RFC 0335 HTTP Over DIDComm] is likely a better choice if it is available and needed.
+We expect that implementing HTTP over DIDComm using this protocol will be as easy as using [RFC 0335 HTTP Over DIDComm], where the [JSON-RPC] request's `params` data structure holds the `headers` and `body` elements for the HTTP request.
+On the other hand, using the explicit [RFC 0335 HTTP Over DIDComm] is might be a better choice if it is available and exactly what is needed.

 [RFC 0335 HTTP Over DIDComm]: /features/0335-http-over-didcomm/README.md